IBM/WxCloud/README.md

 ## Prerequisites

 This package assumes that Tenant alias and Account alias has been created.
-Which could be automated using accounts.cnf, coneections.cnf & application.properties in MSR
+Which could be automated using accounts.cnf, connections.cnf & application.properties in MSR

 ## Installation